ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 **Q2:** Which regex pattern was used? → \[Authentication\]

 ### What I Learned
-I learned that **multi-line logs need careful regex stanzas** and that Splunk can incorrectly split them unless configured.
+I learned that multi-line events are a common challenge in Splunk, especially for logs like authentication or application errors that span several lines.
+Using the right regex and stanza settings in `props.conf` ensures these logs remain intact, preventing data fragmentation.

 ---

 ## Task 8 - Masking Sensitive Data

 ### What I Did
-Used `purchase-details` script to simulate credit card logs.
+I worked with the `purchase-details` script, which generated logs containing credit card numbers.
+These logs were ingested into Splunk using an `inputs.conf` configuration.
+To fix event boundaries, I wrote a regex that broke events after a 4-digit sequence.
+After confirming the events were structured properly, I used the `SEDCMD` setting in `props.conf` to mask the credit card numbers.
+My regex replaced the full numbers with `XXXX-XXXX-XXXX-XXXX`.
+Restarting Splunk showed that the sensitive information was masked in the search results.

 ### Problem
 Purchase logs include credit card numbers.
+Used `purchase-details` script to simulate credit card logs.

 ### Steps
 - Used `purchase-details` script to simulate credit card logs.